Pool filters are essential to maintaining a clean and safe swimming pool.

 Diatomaceous Earth (DE) filters

-Diatomaceous earth (DE) filters are the most expensive type of pool filter, but they are also the most efficient.
+Diatomaceous earth (DE) filters are the most expensive pool filter type and the most efficient.

-DE filters use a fine, white powder made from the fossilized remains of diatoms to capture debris.
-Like sand filters, DE filters can be cleaned by backwashing, but they require an additional step of adding fresh DE powder to the filter.
+DE filters capture debris using a fine, white powder made from the fossilized remains of diatoms.
+Like sand filters, DE filters can be cleaned by backwashing but require fresh DE powder.

 One of the main advantages of DE filters is their ability to capture particles as small as 2-5 microns, making them the most efficient type of pool filter.
 Additionally, DE filters have a long lifespan and can last up to 15 years or more with proper maintenance.

 However, DE filters require more maintenance than other types of filters.
-In addition to backwashing, they require regular cleaning and replacement of the DE powder, which can be messy and time-consuming.
+In addition to backwashing, they require regular cleaning and replacing the DE powder, which can be messy and time-consuming.

 DE filters also require more pressure to operate, which can increase energy costs.